VasilisAvgoustakis/fut_exhibition_statistic/README.md

 # Futurium Exhibition Statistic

 This project provides statistical analysis and data visualization for the exhibition held at the Futurium museum in Berlin.
-It includes backend services for data storing and processing and a web application to display the statistics.
+It includes backend services for data storage and processing and a web application to display the statistics.

 ## Architecture